 It is a violation of College policy for students to reside off campus without prior approval.
-Only (rising) senior students may apply to live off campus.
-These students must be free from official college discipline.
+Applicants must be free from official college discipline.

-Students who are members of Social Houses may not apply for off campus housing unless the House has submitted a housing roster and filled all their beds by the designated deadline.
-Students who have committed to filling a bed in a housing unit, i.e. Social or Interest House, SuperBlock, are only eligible for off campus housing if other students have previously been identified to fill their spot on the roster.
+Students who have committed to filling a bed in a campus housing unit, i.e. Social House, Interest House or SuperBlock, are only eligible for off campus housing if other students have previously been identified to fill their spot on the roster by the stipulated deadline.

 There are two lotteries held each year for spaces on the off campus housing roster; one in the spring for Fall Term housing and another in the fall for Spring Term housing.
-Dates for the next lotteries are as follows:
+Dates for the Fall 2015 lottery process for new Spring Term applicants are as follows:

-Students who have received final approval for Special Student status are required to live off campus and do not need to participate in a lottery.
+Students who have received final approval for Special Student status are required to live off campus and are not a part of the lottery.

-All students approved to live off campus are required to complete and submit an Off Campus Housing contract and a Fee Reduction form.
-Off-Campus students are also required to provide the RSC, with their local off campus housing location and a contact phone number, and to update their information when necessary.
+All students approved to live off campus are required to complete and submit an Off-Campus Housing Contract and a Fee Reduction form.
+Off-Campus students are required to provide landlord contact information to the RSC as well as their local off campus housing location and phone number.
+They are also obligated to enter and update their address and phone information in SSB as needed.
 This is as much for security concerns, as it is to maintain lines of communication between students and the College.
 Students who fail to do so may be required to move back into on-campus housing.
-It is also advisable for Special and 9th Semester Students to provide the RSC with their contact information.
+Special and 9th Semester Students must also complete their SSB Off Campus Housing page.

 Students will be held accountable for policy violations that take place between the time they first arrive on campus to begin their Middlebury program and their graduation, or the College's confirmation of their withdrawal.
 Conduct that takes place on or near Middlebury College premises or property; occurs at or in connection with a Middlebury College-related event; or occurs off-campus but adversely affects or could reasonably be expected to adversely affect the Middlebury College community and/or the pursuit of its objectives, is subject to the College disciplinary process.
 (College Handbook)